onc-healthit/lantern-back-end/endpointmanager/README.md

   Default value: endpoints-to-capability

-* **LANTERN_EXPORT_NUMWORKERS**: The number of workers to use to parallelize creating the JSON export file.
+* **LANTERN_EXPORT_NUMWORKERS**: The number of workers to use to parallelize creating the JSON export file and the JSON archive file.

-  Default value: 50
+  Default value: 25

-* **LANTERN_EXPORT_DURATION**: The amount of time given to a worker (in seconds) to get a URL's history data from the database for the JSON export file.
+* **LANTERN_EXPORT_DURATION**: The amount of time given to a worker (in seconds) to get a URL's history data from the database for the JSON export file and the JSON archive file.

-  Default value: 120
+  Default value: 240

 ### Test Configuration